 - If using full-fat greek yogurt, fill your ⅓ cup measurement with ¼ cup yogurt and water.
 You can also use ⅓ cup of regular full-fat plain yogurt.

-- I typically use about 1 ½ tablespoons dressing per person in a salad.
+- The recipe yields about ¾ cup of dressing, and I typically use about 1 ½ tablespoons dressing per person in a salad.

 - Storage: Leftover dressing can be stored in an airtight container in the fridge for up to 4 days.
 You can use it as a dip, drizzle it on tacos, smear it on sandwiches -- the sky's the limit!